Salt Lake City Public Library: Collection

 The library's collection comprises over 500,000 books, subscriptions to over 60 newspapers and magazines, an expansive digital library with a variety of resources, 163 internet-capable computers.

+The library also contains a publicly-accessible archive, with thousands of historic books, magazines, newspapers, microfilm, and zines.
+The oldest item in the collection is the North American Review from 1821.

-A notable item in the collection is a 19th century edition of John James Audubon's Birds of America, which was purchased by the library in 1903.
+A notable item in the archival collection is a 19th century edition of John James Audubon's Birds of America, which was purchased by the library in 1903.
 The copy is not an original print, rather, it is from a later run commissioned by Audubon's son John in the 1850s.
 Unlike the first run, the copy's illustrations are not hand-colored, but they are an early example of the then-revolutionary process of chromolithography.

+Union

+In 2023, SLCPL launched a campaign to unionize under AFSCME Local 1004..
+Following an election in 2025, the workers voted with 92% approval to became the first unionized library in the state of Utah.